tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/NgsDataAlignmentViewing/lessons/lesson1.md

 - BWA-MEM: optimized for 70-100bp Illumina reads

 We'll use BWA-MEM.
 Underlying the BWA index is the Burrows-Wheeler Transform [Video](https://www.youtube.com/watch?v=4n7NPk5lwbI) and [lecture](http://web.stanford.edu/class/cs262/presentations/lecture4.pdf).
-This is beyond the scope of this course but is an widely used data compression algorithm.
+This is beyond the scope of this course but is an widely used data compression applications.

 ## Index the reference genome